gage1145/The-Oaken-Throne/Sessions/Session 52.md

 # Arriving in Targus
 We arrived in [[Eram]] and met up with Bizat and Eleen.
 They aren't going our direction but they hope to see us again.
 A day later, we reached Targus.
 The guards at the wall told us that [[Thomas Whitefeather]] is at [[Demiliac's Fortress]] to the south of the city.
 The guards let us into the city.

 Elias and Maximus go off on a shopping spree and buy some nice clothes for when we reach Whitefeather.
+For some reason, Elias is insisting on changing his hair color to green.
+I think he's having an identity crisis.

+# Demiliac's Fortress
+We arrive at the fortress and some guards ride their horses toward us to meet us.

+*Who are you that come calling a Demiliac's Fortress?*

+They confirmed that we had an invite.
+His name is [[Sir Idimus]].
+They let us in.
+We are given a suite.